The joint probability density function (joint pdf) is a function used to characterize the probability distribution of a continuous random vector.

 otherwise.

-Suppose we need to compute the probability that both components will be less
+Suppose that we need to compute the probability that both entries will be less

 than or equal to